peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

     public final boolean getCtap2Canonical()
-Gets a value indicating whether CBOR objects: <ul> <li>When encoding, are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication.</li> <li>When decoding, are checked for compliance with the CTAP2 canonical encoding form.</li></ul> In this form, CBOR tags are not used, map keys are written out in a canonical order, a maximum depth of four levels of arrays and/or maps is allowed, duplicate map keys are not allowed when decoding, and floating-point numbers are written out in their 64-bit encoding form regardless of whether their value can be encoded without loss in a smaller form.
+Gets a value indicating whether CBOR objects: <ul> <li>When encoding, are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication (WebAuthn).</li> <li>When decoding, are checked for compliance with the CTAP2 canonical encoding form.</li></ul> In this form, CBOR tags are not used, map keys are written out in a canonical order, a maximum depth of four levels of arrays and/or maps is allowed, duplicate map keys are not allowed when decoding, and floating-point numbers are written out in their 64-bit encoding form regardless of whether their value can be encoded without loss in a smaller form.
 This implementation allows CBOR objects whose canonical form exceeds 1024 bytes, the default maximum size for CBOR objects in that form according to the FIDO